 Our dentists in Toronto, ON, recommend looking into timely teeth replacement so you can avoid these challenges and more.
 One way of replacing your teeth is via dental bridges near you.
 A dental bridge is a dental restoration wherein one or more artificial teeth are upheld by neighboring natural teeth for support.

-If you’re considering teeth replacement using dental bridges in Toronto, ON, please call Luma Dental today.
+If you’re considering teeth replacement using dental bridges in Toronto, ON, please call us today.

-Our dentists offer four dental bridges in Toronto, ON: conventional, Maryland-bonded, cantilever, and implant-supported bridges.
+Our dentists offer four dental bridges: conventional, Maryland-bonded, cantilever, and implant-supported bridges.
 Let’s explore how they differ from each other:

 A conventional bridge consists of one to four pontic or false teeth supported by two adjacent teeth via dental crowns.
 Therefore, you need at least two healthy teeth to receive a traditional bridge next to your missing teeth.